naturalis/trap-cap/README.md

   console window, but by specifying `> results.tsv` it is written to a file instead ([example](https://raw.githubusercontent.com/naturalis/trap-cap/master/example/results.tsv)).

-### To build the image from the provided Dockerfile:
+### Building new image from the provided Dockerfile

+This source code repository includes a Dockerfile that can be used to (re-)build a Docker image.
+Normally you don't have to do this, but for the sake of completeness the procedure would be as follows:

 ```{bash}
 docker build -t naturalis/trap-cap .